-The variance predicted indicate that the project require attention or it would complete at a much higher cost in terms of the effort delivered.
+The variance predicted indicates that the project requires attention or it would complete at a much higher cost in terms of the effort delivered.

-Schedule Variance (Sv): The Schedule variance also has same calculation in which the number of days is considered instead of the hours.
+The Schedule variance also has the same calculation in which the number of days is considered instead of the hours.

-Weighted Defect Rate: or WDR is a defect metric calculated based on weightage assigned to the reported bugs.
+WDR is a defect metric calculated based on the weightage assigned to the reported bugs.
 The weightage depends on two factors – severity and reporter.

 And the rate is calculated against the total planned hours for the project.

-Cost of Quality: Its the total time spent on review activities in the project.
-For example, requirements review, design review, code review, test plan review, team meetings for clarifications and client calls etc.
+Cost of Quality: It’s the total time spent on review activities in the project.
+Examples are requirements review, design review, code review, test plan review, team meetings for clarifications and client calls, etc.

 COQ = (Total Review hrs / Total project planned hours)*100

-Cost of Detection: The total time spent on testing activity is considered as the cost of detection.
+Cost of Detection: The total time spent on the testing activity is considered the cost of detection.

 Cost of Detection= (Total Testing Hrs/ Total Project planned Hrs)*100

-Cost of Failure: The total time spent on rework in the project is considered as the cost of failure.
-Rework include bug fixing, design change, test plan change etc.
+Cost of Failure: The total time spent on rework in the project is considered the cost of failure.
+Rework includes bug fixing, design change, test plan change, etc.

 Cost of Failure (Cost of Poor Quality- CoPQ) = (Total Rework or bug fixing Hrs/ Total Project Planned hours)*100